 The Osiris story is one of the central myths of ancient Egypt.
 It begins with Osiris as a rightful ruler and Seth as the jealous brother who plots against him.
 Seth kills Osiris and seizes power, creating a crisis of order, legitimacy and divine justice.

-Isis then searches for Osiris and restores him through divine magic.
+Isis then searches for Osiris and restores him through divine power.
 This restoration does not return Osiris to ordinary earthly life.
 Instead, it transforms him into the ruler of the afterlife.
 This is the heart of the Osiris resurrection myth and the answer to how did Osiris become god of the afterlife.

 Osiris Rules